LidiaKovac/react-iro/README.md

 # React Iro - A React Wrapper for iro.js

-React Iro is an open-source library that provides a React wrapper for iro.js, a versatile color picker library.
+React Iro is an UNOFFICIAL open-source library that provides a React wrapper for iro.js, a versatile color picker library.
 With React Iro, you can easily integrate an interactive color picker into your React applications, allowing users to select colors for various elements and purposes.

 ## Installation